infopark/scrivito_advanced_editors/README.md

 ## Included Extensions

+### View for inline help

+Some attributes are hard to describe in a short way.
+To give your editor a longer description you can add alerts in your view.

+An unobtrusive way is a small icon next to the headline.
+You can use an abbr if using bootstrap.

+    <h4>My attribute <abbr title="My long description" class="initialism"></abbr></h4>

+In default we render a "?" as content with css. but you can change this by your own style.

+    .details-view abbr:after {
+      content: " more details"
+    }

 ### Tab View

 The Tab view is to seperate your attributes if there are many at one cms object.
 This could be meta datas, datas for different devices or so on.